biaslab/ForneyLab.jl/docs/src/getting-started.md

 ``y_i \sim Bernoulli(\theta)``,

-where ``y_i=1`` represents "heads", ``y_i=0`` represents "tails", and ``θ \in [0,1]`` is the underlying probability of heads for a single coin flip.
+where ``y_i=1`` represents "heads", ``y_i=0`` represents "tails", and ``θ \in [0,1]`` is the underlying probability of the coin landing heads up for a single coin flip.

 #### Prior
-In order to simplify computation we will choose a prior distribution that is conjugate to the Bernoulli likelihood defined above, which turns out to be the beta distribution, i.e.
+In order to simplify computation we will choose a prior distribution that is conjugate to the Bernoulli likelihood function defined above, which turns out to be the beta distribution, i.e.

 ``\theta \sim Beta(a, b)``,